auxoncorp/modality-probe/README.md

 #### Linux

-Cargo can use something called "workspaces" to build groups of libraries or applications that share a source tree. `modality-probe` uses workspaces, and we can ask cargo to build all of the members of a workspace with the `--all` switch:
+Clone this repository, and start by navigating into its root folder Then use Cargo to build the Modality Probe libraries and their related binaries.

 ```shell
 modality-probe $ cargo build --release --all
 ```

-Once that's finished, if you're targeting a C application, you'll want to build `modality-probe-capi`, it's what builds the C-linkable `.so` and `.a` that you can link into your C application.
+If you're targeting a C application, you'll also want to build `modality-probe-capi`, it's what builds the C-linkable `.so` and `.a` that you can link into your C application.
 We'll run the same command modulo the `--all` switch from its directory.

 ```shell
 modality-probe/modality-probe-capi $ cargo build --release